volodymyrhudyma/blog/content/blog/context-api-in-react.md

 title: Context API in React
 tag:
   - React
-metaDescription: Learn Context API in React - an easy way to create and share global state throughout the application, which is very useful for eliminating the need for props drilling.
+metaDescription: Learn Context API in React - an easy way to create and share a global state throughout the application, which is very useful for eliminating the need for props drilling.
 React Context API requires Context, Provider and Consumer to be created.